domaincheck/wordpress-plugin/readme.txt

 = Q: Does Domain Check track my domain searches and lookups and send them to a third party or make the public? =
 A: No. Domain Check does the opposite and allows you to do all your domain name searching privately from your own server and blog.
 Using Domain Check is a more secure way to search domain names and prevent domain name frontrunning.
 Domain Check is the best domain checker because it is your domain checker!

-= Q: My domain expriation emails alerts, domain watch alerts, or SSL expiration alerts are not working? =
+= Q: My domain expiration emails alerts, domain watch alerts, or SSL expiration alerts are not working? =
 A: Please use the email alert tester in the Help section within the plugin.
 This will allow you to test sending an email to any email address.
 If you still do not see the email message please check your Spam inbox.
 If you see any emails from Domain Check in your spam inbox be to mark them as not spam.
 Make sure to accept all emails from your blog's primary admin email address.

 == Screenshots ==